-One of the more interesting features of Rio was that it would let you set up a deployment that rebuilds and republishes when your code stored in Git is changed.
+In some other "application deployment" solutions, they have a feature that allows you to set up a deployment that rebuilds and republishes when your code stored in Git is changed.

-We can recreate this functionality using the GitJob CRD that's a part of Rancher Fleet.
+We can recreate this functionality in Epinio using the GitJob CRD from Rancher Fleet.

 If you don't have Rancher (or standalone Fleet) installed, we need to install the GitJob operator by following the instructions found at https://github.com/rancher/gitjob#running.